4. CLASSICISM

 PROFANE VOCAL MUSIC

-Mozart - "Der Hölle Rache" (The Magic Flute)
+Mozart - "Der Hölle Rache" (from the opera The Magic Flute)

 INSTRUMENTAL MUSIC